anyscale/madewithml.github.io/docs/courses/foundations/pytorch.md

 </pre>

 ## Gradients
 We can determine gradients (rate of change) of our tensors with respect to their constituents using gradient bookkeeping.
-This will be useful when we're training our models using backpropagation where we'll use these gradients to optimize our weights with the goals of lowering our objective function (loss).

-!!! note
-    Don't worry if you're not familiar with these terms, we'll cover all of them in detail in the next lesson.
+The gradient is a vector that points in the direction of greatest increase of a function.
+We'll be using gradients in the [next lesson](linear-regression.md#gradients){:target="_blank"} to determine how to change our weights to affect a particular objective function (ex. loss).

 $$ y = 3x + 2 $$